 The variables are the velocity change required by the mission (Δv or delta-V), the propulsion system's exhaust velocity (Ve), and the spacecraft's mass ratio (R).
-Remember the mass ratio is the spacecraft's wet mass (mass fully loaded with propellant) to the dry mass (mass with empty propellant tanks).
+Remember the mass ratio is the spacecraft's wet mass (mass fully loaded with propellant) divided by the dry mass (mass with empty propellant tanks).

-To reduce dry mass: use lightweight titanium instead of heavy steel, shave all structural members as thin as possible while also using lightening holes, make the propellant tanks little more than foil balloons, use inflatable structures, make the floors open gratings, have skinny astronauts, use life support systems that recycle, and so on.
+To reduce dry mass: use lightweight titanium instead of heavy steel, shave all structural members as thin as possible while also using lightening holes, make the propellant tanks little more than foil balloons, use inflatable structures, make the floors open mesh gratings instead of solid sheets, hire short and skinny astronauts, use life support systems that recycle, impose draconian limits on the mass each crewperson is allowed for personal items, and so on.
 Other tricks include using Beamed Power so that the spacecraft does not carry the mass of an on-board power plant, and avoiding the mass of a habitat module by hitching a ride on an Aldrin Cycler.
 Finally the effective mass ratio can be increased by multi-staging but that should be reserved for when you are really desperate.

-Given the mass ratio of 3, we know that the Polaris is 66% propellant and 33% everything else.
+In our Polaris example, given the mass ratio of 3, we know that the Polaris is 66% propellant and 33% everything else.
 Give the total mass of 1188.9 tons means 792.6 tons of propellant and 396.3 tons of everything else.
 Since each GC engine is 30 tons, that means 150 tons of engine and 246.3 of everything else.

 Why?
 Short answer: This is a consequence of the equation for delta-V.